simon-staal/Odyssey_C_Compiler/admin/log.md

 - [**local_var/return_constant.c:**](../compiler_tests/local_var/return_constant.c) Function returning  integer constant.
 - [**local_var/identity.c:**](../compiler_tests/local_var/identity.c) Function returning variable.
 - [**integer/add.c:**](../compiler_tests/integer/add.c) Function taking 2 input parameters (int variables), returning the sum of both.
+- [**control_flow/sequence.c**](../compiler_tests/control_flow/sequence.c) A simple function, declaring an integer variable x, then assigning its value to 1, then adding it to itself, then returning x.
 - [**if_else_false.c**](../compiler_tests/control_flow/if_else_false.c) Function with a literal 0 in the condition of an if/else statement with return statements.
 - [**if_else_true.c**](../compiler_tests/control_flow/if_else_true.c) Same as above but with literal 1.
 - [**if_false.c**](../compiler_tests/control_flow/if_false.c) Function with a literal 0 in the condition of an exclusive if statement with return statements.
 - [**if_true.c**](../compiler_tests/control_flow/if_true.c) Same as above but with literal 1.
+- [**while_multiple.c**](../compiler_tests/control_flow/while_multiple.c) Assigns a value of 20 to integer x, then runs a while loop decrementing x by 1 each iteration until x > 10, at which point it exits the loop and returns x.
+- [**while_once.c**](../compiler_tests/control_flow/while_once.c) Assigns a value of 1 to integer x, then runs a while loop with x as the condition.
+The loop sets the value of x to 0, causing the loop to exit and return a constant.
+- [**while_zero.c**](../compiler_tests/control_flow/while_zero.c) A while loop with a literal 0 in the condition, causing the program to never enter the loop and return 19937 (updated test case to return a different value inside the while)

 Passing Testbench (last updated 18/03/2021)
 -------------------------------------------